Programs may be scheduled Monday - Friday, between 10:00 am and 2:00 pm

 - Programs are taught outside; dress for the weather.

-- You may have lunch at our outdoor picnic areas, but you must take your garbage with you.
+- You may have lunch at our outdoor picnic areas, but you must take your garbage and recyclables with you.

 - Wear long pants, appropriate footwear, hats and sunglasses to protect you from the elements.

 - Group leaders and chaperones are expected to assist students with activities.

 - Notify us in advance of any special needs or considerations for your group.

 - Arrive on time.
 Lateness will not be tolerated.
 Please contact us if delayed while en route.

 - Arrive with at least the minimum number of students, but no more than the number scheduled for.